 Qualifications and Regulations of Teton Science Schools:

-• Ability to manage risk and make leadership decisions at all times
+- Must be able to manage risk and make leadership decisions at all times

-• You may NOT have another job during the internship.
-Days off will be scheduled into your position.
+- Days off will be scheduled into your position.
 You will need to work within these days to plan a vacation or trip.

 Qualifications and Regulations of AmeriCorps:

 - Must be a United States citizen, a United States national, or a legal permanent resident of the United States

 - Must have obtained a high school diploma/equivalency certificate